snarlferb/u/README.md

   Kerning is the process of adjusting the spacing/relative positions between specific pairs of characters to improve the overall appearance and readability of text.

+  All glyphs have a width (sometimes called an advance width), this is the distance from the origin of the current glyph to the right edge of the glyph, and this width is also called the right side bearing.
+  The horizontal origin is where the glyph will start being drawn.
+The horizontal distance between the origin and the leftmost edge of the glyph is called the left side bearing (it may be negative, positive or zero).

   The bounding box of a glyph is the smallest rectangle that can completely enclose the glyph.
   It is usually an array of [4] = ...